mechfish/aws-ci-demo/README.md

 ### Architecture and Release Workflow

-Two CloudFormation stacks are being created: The CI stack is launched, and it launches the "web" stack itself using CodePipeline.
+Two CloudFormation stacks are being created: The CI stack is launched, and it takes care of launching the "web" stack, using CodePipeline and Lambda.

 First, an S3 bucket is created and Lambda functions uploaded to it.

 Then the "CI" stack is built.
 It takes about 75 seconds for CloudFormation to create the VPC and its trimmings (subnet, gateway, etc.) together with a CodePipeline workflow.
-That workflow has three stages, which are triggered once when they are first created, and on every subsequent push to the Github `master` branch:
+That workflow has three stages, which run once when they are first created, then on every subsequent push to the Github `master` branch:

 - The Source stage pulls the latest `master` code from Github.